August 2013 Economic Outlook

 Federal Reserve Monetary Policy

-- At the next Federal Reserve meeting on September 13, we expect the Fed to leave rates unchanged between zero and 0.25%.
-The Fed indicated rates would remain near these lows until late 2014.
+- At the next Federal Reserve meeting on September 17, we expect the Fed to leave rates unchanged between zero and 0.25%.
+The Fed continues to indicate that rates will remain near these lows until 2015, but dissension remains among the Fed members on this subject.

 Leave a Reply